Why You Should Stop Worrying

 But in any country, researchers are always afraid about the possibility that the only men that agree to have their penises measured are those confident in their size in the first place.
 Nevertheless, most studies try to get a varied set of volunteers and measure everybody in a standardized way.

 And by using a disposable tape measurer.
-The authors of the study recommend a disposible tape measurer for higenic purposes, as most erect penis have to be stimulated by the participants when watching pornography or after recieving a prostaglandin injection.
+The authors of the study recommend a disposable tape measurer for hygienic purposes, as most erect penis, the sexual arousal have to be stimulated by the participants when watching pornography or after receiving a prostaglandin injection.

 How they measure length and girth?